brianglass/anastasis/files/tues1mc.md

 **Theotokion.
 The soldiers watching.**

-John, leaping in his motherÂ’s womb, by grace recognised God being carried in your womb, pure Virgin, and faithfully worshipped.
+John, leaping in his mother’s womb, by grace recognised God being carried in your womb, pure Virgin, and faithfully worshipped.
 But I implore you, O Virgin, with the Forerunner, entreat the Word, to whom you gave a body, that your servant may be saved.

 ****